 What is Pan Con Tomate?

 - Pa amb tomàquet is toasted bread, that is rubbed with garlic while it’s still warm, and then topped with fresh grated tomatoes, and a sprinkle of olive oil and flaky salt.
-It’s probably the most famous tapas recipe in Catalonia.
+It’s probably one of the most famous tapas recipes in Catalonia.
 It’s fresh, simple and delicious.